renesas-rx/rx-driver-package/source/r_sci_rx/r_sci_rx_vx.xx/r_sci_rx/readme.txt

 * (RX110/111/113, RX210, RX63N/631, RX65N/651) Simultaneous operation of up to 13 channels.
 * (RX231/230) Simultaneous operation of up to 7 channels.
 * (RX23T) Simultaneous operation of up to 2 channels.
+* (RX23W) Simultaneous operation of up to 4 channels.
 * (RX64M, RX71M) Simultaneous operation of up to 9 channels.
 * (RX130) Simultaneous operation of up to 4 channels.
 * (RX24T) Simultaneous operation of up to 3 channels.
 * (RX24U) Simultaneous operation of up to 6 channels.
+* (RX66T) Simultaneous operation of up to 7 channels
+* (RX72T) Simultaneous operation of up to 7 channels
+* (RX72M) Simultaneous operation of up to 13 channels
 * Simultaneous operation of Async, Sync, or SSPI modes on different channels.
 * Queueing of incoming and outgoing data for Asynchronous channels.
 * Interrupt driven.